CalamityAdam/iot/rails/readings/factorybot-and-faker.md

 We'll see more examples soon, but, first, let's get set up.

-## Setting Up FactoryGirl and Faker
+## Setting Up FactoryBot and Faker

 *In just three steps:*